How to Winterize Your Home (And When to Call an Expert)

 Have your heating system inspected

 The colder it gets, the busier most HVAC professionals will be.
-Don’t put off having your system inspected and tuned-up to ensure it’s running correctly and efficiently.
+Don’t put off having your system inspected to ensure it’s running correctly and efficiently.
 A proper servicing will include:

 • Checking for carbon monoxide